BlueHat1993/Vector/README.md

 ## 🧠 Project Overview

-This project performs semantic embedding and vectorized storage of *The Fragments on Machines*—a prophetic excerpt from Karl Marx’s *Grundrisse*—into a [ChromaDB](https://www.trychroma.com/) vector database.
+This project performs semantic embedding and vectorized storage of *The Fragments on Machines*—a prophetic excerpt from Karl Marx’s *Grundrisse* , written back in 1857 —into a [ChromaDB](https://www.trychroma.com/) vector database.
 It leverages a Retrieval-Augmented Generation (RAG) pipeline to enable intelligent querying and dialogue over the text.

 A custom-built visualization engine complements the system, allowing users to trace the logic of RAG-based document retrieval, with future extensions planned for interactive query path tracing and conceptual lineage tracking.